circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:on_conflict** :: :raise | :nothing | :replace_all, *default:* :raise

 By default, the adapter will provide the condition expression, `attribute_not_exists(PARTITION_KEY_ATTRIBUTE)` with the DynamoDB query, failing to insert if the record already exists.
-To perform an uncoditional insert, possibly overwriting an existing record, provide the option `on_conflict: :replace_all` in the insert query.
-If `on_conflict: :nothing` is provided, a struct will be returned with the primary key field/s set to `nil`.
+To perform an unconditional insert, possibly overwriting an existing record, provide the option `on_conflict: :replace_all` in the insert query.
+If `on_conflict: :nothing` is provided, a struct will be returned, although the record will not be inserted if there is a preexisting record with the same primary key.

 ### Custom Inline Options